The following is a representative list of active student clubs and organizations for 2014-2015.

 Circle K - Circle K is an international community service organization sponsored by a Kiwanis club on a college or university campus which blends community service and leadership training with the opportunity to meet many other college students at service projects, conferences, and conventions.
 Each club works closely with their school and local community in planning and implementing projects that best serve the needs of that particular area.
 This gives members the opportunity to work closely with and get to know many different people, not just those at their own school.

 Raising Awareness for the Environment (RAE) - RAE was founded in Fall 2010 with the goal of educating the Whittier College population on sustainability issues and localized solutions.
 In recent years, RAE is currently focused on the issue of water and how we can wean student from their cultural addiction to plastic bottles and labeled water.
 The club has organized movie screenings, distributed stainless reusable bottles for over 400 students, and petitioned for more fountains to be installed around campus via the “Take back the Tap” Campaign.
-Last fall, RAE distributed reusable bottles for incoming freshmen with the sponsorship of Dean of Students Jeanne Ortiz and ASWC Senate.
+Previoudly, RAE distributed reusable bottles for incoming freshmen with the sponsorship of the Dean of Students and the ASWC Senate.
 The club also organizes Earth Week activities.

 Urban Agriculture Club - The Urban Agriculture Club is focused on learning the theory and practice of urban agriculture.
 The club hosts agriculture related events, including talks, community service days, film screenings, and more!